aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 ```
 1. Create a Python API
-2. Containerize that application
+2. Containerize that application and pudh to docker Hub
-3. Use HELM to deploy the Application on to a Kubernetes Cluster
+3. Create Helm Chart required for the Application on to a Kubernetes Cluster
+4. Create a Local Helm HTTP repository that hold the chart

 ```